-For the Election 2020 domain, posts were collected about the 2020 United States Presidential election.
+The other Twitter data set, Election 2020, contains posts about the 2020 United States Presidential election.
 Using relevant hashtags and keywords, we collected these data between January 1 and September 30 through the Twitter Streaming API.
-The Twitter data set consists of over 1.4 million tweets, focusing on topics related to the November election.
-We also use a Reddit data set consisting of 1,284,324 comments on posts about the election.
+This data set consists of over 1.4 million tweets, focusing on topics related to the November election.
+Both the Million Covid-19 and Election 2020 data sets can be used to test the ability of the different models to produce high-quality topics on larger, noisier social media data sets.